Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

 In many experimental studies, the origin of the SOT is analyzed in terms of its symmetries.
-The damping-like (DL) torque ${\bf T}_{\rm DL}$ is often referred to as \emph{spin Hall} or \emph{Slonczewski torque}, and the field-like (FL) torque ${\bf T}_{\rm FL}$ as \emph{spin-orbit} or \emph{Rashba torque}.
-This is based primarily on the assumption that any torques associated with transfer and absorption of spin-angular momentum would have dissipative-like character and the one arising from the iSGE would be primarily FL.
-This is however not the case, as interband transitions, spin relaxation and size effects significantly complicate the SOT scenario.
+The damping-like torque ${\bf T}_{\rm DL}$ is often referred to as \emph{spin Hall} or \emph{Slonczewski torque}, and the field-like torque ${\bf T}_{\rm FL}$ as \emph{spin-orbit} or \emph{Rashba torque}.
+This is based primarily on the assumption that any torques associated with transfer and absorption of spin-angular momentum would have dissipative-like character and the one arising from the iSGE would be primarily of field-like character.
+This is however not the case, as interband transitions, spin-dependent scattering, spin relaxation, spin precession and size effects significantly complicate the SOT scenario.
 Hence, symmetry considerations alone cannot disentangle directly the two contributions.
 However, symmetry analysis remains a powerful tool.
 SOTs obey Neumann's principle and must be invariant under the symmetry operations of the material system.
 This can restrict significantly the forms of the response coefficients, and aids the formulation of the proper phenomenological description of the SOTs, reflecting the underlying crystal symmetry of the considered material or structure \cite{Hals2013,Wimmer2016,Zelezny2017}.